Weekly Council Meetings: The Core of Our Communal Practice

 Building a Collaborative Spirit

-Beyond our council meetings and the Four Agreements, we actively cultivate a spirit of collaboration through various community activities:
+Beyond our council meetings and the Four Agreements, we actively cultivate a spirit of collaboration through various community activities:-

 - Ohana Work Days: Once weekly, we get the community together to create a strong group energy push toward a single project.
 These dedicated days are not just about tackling projects on the land; they’re a celebration of our collective effort and shared purpose.
 As we work side-by-side on tasks ranging from gardening and construction to maintenance and creative land use, each project becomes an opportunity to collaborate, learn from one another, and contribute to the common good, reinforcing our sense of unity and mutual support.

-- Garden Parties: Strengthening our intentional community is greatly enhanced through our public community garden volunteer days.
+- Garden Parties: Strengthening our intentional community in Hawaii is greatly enhanced through our public community garden volunteer days.
 These events invite both members and outsiders to come together, fostering connections and building a sense of shared purpose.
 As we work collectively in the garden, planting, weeding, and harvesting, we not only tend to the land but also nurture our relationships with one another.
 These volunteer days provide a space for open dialogue, shared learning, and community bonding, reinforcing our commitment to collaboration and inclusivity while enhancing the vitality of our communal garden.

 - Celebrating Together: We make a point to celebrate each other’s achievements and milestones.
 Whether it’s a birthday, a successful harvest, or a personal accomplishment, coming together to celebrate reinforces our bonds and fosters a supportive community atmosphere.